 Spring: early March - mid June

 Korea University has two excellent dormitories for international students: CJ International House and Anam Global House.
 CJ International House offers singles and doubles, while Anam Global House offers doubles and triples.
 Both houses are air-conditioned facilities that feature semi-private bathrooms.
-More information, including costs, can be found on the KU Accommodation homepage.
+The on-campus accommodation has a designated date to apply.
+Students will be informed the application dates when they receive the Admission package from Korea University.
 Off-campus housing options are also available close to campus for those who do not receive on-campus housing.

 UVA students will pay their regular tuition rate and fees to UVA for the term they are on a UVA Exchange Program.
 Students are additionally responsible for room and board, transportation, and personal expenses.
 Students will pay the host institution or make their own arrangements for accommodations.
 Check the host institution web site for accommodation choices, cost, and application procedures.